CodeBear801/tech_summary/tech-summary/lectures/spark_structure_in_spark_2_0.md

 - when you call rdd, it will return you an iterator
-- data itself is serializer to obejct from byte array, can't look specific column, uncompressed, etc
+- data itself is serializer to obejct from byte array, or reversely, can't look specific column, change to uncompressed, etc
 - optimization is limited

 ### What Structure
-Define common pattern of the data analysis, let you describe your computation in that way, like join, select, etc.
+Define **common pattern** of the data analysis, let you describe your computation in that way, like join, select, etc.

 ### Why Structure